WebThings Gateway for Raspberry Pi User Guide

 This guide assumes you have already followed the Getting Started Guide to bring your gateway online.

-This guide will explain how to customize your gateway, including connecting smart home devices, creating rules to automate your home, experimenting with voice and text-based commands, and a few additional tips.
+This guide will explain how to customize your gateway, including connecting smart home devices, creating rules to automate your home, and a few additional tips.

 The following image shows a typical collection of smart home devices, the top row shows the Raspberry Pi, power supply and a Zigbee USB dongle.
 The bottom row shows a door sensor, smart plugs, smart bulb, and motion sensor.